Tailor your contact center RFP document to select the perfect partner for your specific goals.

 Don’t forget about culture

 Workforce management, solution details and technology tend to take center stage in RFP development.
-However, one must not overlook the critical component of culture when searching for your ideal call center companion.
+However, one must not overlook the critical component of culture when searching for your ideal outsourced contact center partner.

-You want a partner to be a natural extension of your operation in order to promote the consistent, quality customer support the market has come to expect from your brand.
+You want a partner to be a natural extension of your operation in order to promote the consistent experience your customers expect from your brand in our highly competitive environment.

-According to Expivia Interaction Marketing Group CEO Tom Laird, this means prioritizing training, emphasizing dedicated roles and fostering a fun environment.
+According to Tom Laird, CEO of Expivia Interaction Marketing Group, this means prioritizing training, emphasizing dedicated roles and fostering a fun environment.
 And, of course, make sure to visit your prospective partner to get a true sense of their internal culture.

-When you enter a partnership with a call center services organization, you’ll want to ensure that the company is ready to take a flexible, team-based approach to your objectives.
+When you enter a partnership with an outsourced contact center, you’ll want to ensure that the company is ready to take a flexible, team-based approach to your objectives.

-Get creative in your RFP by posing hypothetical questions and scenarios that will force vendors to think outside the box and prove that they are willing to achieve your goals together.
+Get creative in your contact center RFP by posing hypothetical questions and scenarios.
+Encourage vendors to think outside the box and demonstrate their willingness to work to achieve your goals together.